charlesreid1/csc-142/2_DataLoops/README.md

-# 2 DataLoops - Primitive Data and Definite Loops
+# Chapter 2: Primitive Data and Definite Loops

-This directory contains materials related to Chapter 2, Primitive Data and Definite Loops, in Reges and Stepp.

 ## Outline of Material